danish981/danish981/README.md

 Here are some key points about me:

 - 💼 Currently available for freelance work.
 You can reach me at [danishmehmood981@gmail.com](mailto:danishmehmood981@gmail.com)
-- 🚀 Experienced in building web applications using Laravel, JavaScript (Vue.js and React), GraphQL, and Node.js.
+- 🚀 Experienced in building web applications using Laravel, JavaScript (Vue.js), MySQL, PostgreSQL and SQLite.
 - 📦 Proficient in containerization with Docker and working in Linux (Ubuntu) environments.
 - 🔒 Prioritize security and privacy in my development process to ensure robust and secure applications.
 - 💡 Open-source enthusiast and contributor, leveraging the power of collaboration and knowledge sharing.